nehakardam/ml-datascience-coding-/2_Elbow-method.md

 - $\(x\)$ represents each data point in the \(i\)th cluster.

 In words, WCSS is calculated by summing the squared distances between each data point $(\(x\))$ and its corresponding centroid $(\(\mu_i\))$ within each cluster $(\(C_i\))$, and then summing these values across all clusters.

-This measure reflects how tightly grouped the data points are around their respective centroids.
-A lower WCSS indicates that the data points are closer to their centroids, implying better clustering.

 **2. Calculate WCSS for Each k:**
 After running K-means for all k values, collect the WCSS values*